tubiana/TTClust/README.md

 #### LinearProjection representation
 A linear projection of cluster is made for the trajectory.
-![alt text](https://github.com/tubiana/TrajectoryClustering/blob/master/examples/example-linear.png "Dendrogram example") Every barlineis represents a frame and the color a cluster number.
+![alt text](https://github.com/tubiana/TrajectoryClustering/blob/master/examples/example-linear.png "Dendrogram example") Every barline represents a frame and the color a cluster number.
 Note that :
  - If less or equal than 8 clusters : a defined color map was made in this order : red, blue, lime, gold, darkorchid, orange, deepskyblue, brown